mido/mido/docs/code-of-conduct.rst

 ------------

-If a participant engages in behavior that violates this code of conduct, the Python community Code of Conduct team may take any action they deem appropriate, including warning the offender or expulsion from the community.
+If a participant engages in behavior that violates this code of conduct, the Mido project maintainers may take any action they deem appropriate, including warning the offender or expulsion from the community.